Construction Issues That Can Affect Your Home’s Foundation

 - Inadequate building materials – In some cases, the team that built your home may not have had access to the proper materials needed to establish a structurally sound foundation.
 While the materials installed throughout your foundation may have passed state code requirements, they may also be less durable than alternative materials, or they may have suffered damage during the construction phase.

-Signs that your foundation’s taking on more damage than it can weather include:
+Signs that your foundation is taking on more damage than it can handle include:

 - Foundation and Drywall Cracks – As your foundation starts to take on damage from inadequate building materials, you may start to notice cracks in your drywall.
 These cracks will most often appear around your door frames, but they may also appear near the base of your home.
 These cracks, unfortunately, aren’t just aesthetic in nature.
 They can often lead down into your foundation or serve as offshoots of a larger foundation crack.
 You won’t be able to determine the extent of this damage without excavating some of your foundation—work that you should not attempt on your own.
 With help from professionals, however, you can access the extent of this damage and respond to it.